remotestorage/django-remotestorage/README.md

 	* There's some extra code/db overhead involved in maintaining the (pointless in this case) table.

-	All these are currently addressed in [my fork of oauth2app](https://github.com/mk-fg/oauth2app/), but project should work with
-	the original oauth2app, it'd just involve some limitations (like 255-char paths) and extra work (creation of AccessRange models to pass validation).

 * remoteStorage.js 0.6.9 ("stable" version at the moment) has a [known issue](http://www.w3.org/community/unhosted/wiki/RemoteStorage-2011.10#OAuth)